box/ClusterRunner/_docs/api-docs.md

 Builds
 ------

-The build endpoint is located on the clusterrunner master.
+The build endpoint is located on the ClusterRunner master.

 **List all builds**